 Finish high school, go to college, find a husband, graduate, get married, have kids, live my life as a housewife, maybe use my degree on the side.

-This is what I thought my life was suppose to be, because it’s what I saw most people around me doing.
+This is what I thought my life was suppose to be, because it’s what I saw most people around me doing my whole life.

 I’ve always been a bit of a futuristic thinker.
-Even in 10th grade, I was asking my mom to take me on college visits so I could try and figure out where I wanted to go.
+In 10th grade, I was asking my mom to take me on college visits so I could try and figure out where I wanted to go.
 For me, just looking at a website wasn’t enough.
 I wanted to physically visit these places and talk to people to try and figure out which school was for me.
 I went on a few college visits here and there, but honestly, I wasn’t interested in any of the schools I was visiting.
-I’ve always had a desire for adventure, and knew the wherever I went, I wanted it to be far enough from home for me to be able to get outside of what I’ve always known.
-Maybe I’d even take some semesters studying abroad.
+I’ve always had a desire for adventure, and knew the wherever I went, I wanted it to be far enough from home for me to be able to get outside of what I’ve always known and stretch myself.
+Maybe I’d even take some semesters studying abroad?

-Choosing to turn down my college acceptances, especially the one to the university where the program I was accepted for, and most interested in, was ranked #1 in the world, was very hard.
-It wasn’t until I’d told that specific program no that I began to feel peace.
+Choosing to turn down my college acceptances, especially the one where the Political Science program I was accepted for, and most interested in, was ranked #1 in the world, was very hard.
+It wasn’t until I said “no” to that final school that I began to feel peace.
 It wasn’t until I let go of the comfort of any alternative plans that I became fully confident in my decision to do a Discipleship Training School (DTS) with YWAM.
 And you know what’s really funny?
 I never visited the facilities beforehand to know if DTS is what I wanted to do, and to make sure that Louisville was where I wanted to go.
 I had no money for my DTS tuition, or for my future outreach.
 Yet, as always, God was faithful and provided everything I needed.
-That sense of peace with my decision was present even as I knocked on the door to the house I would be living in throughout the course of my DTS, and was greeted by the woman who, only a week later, would become my small group leader and walk with me through some of the hardest parts of my past.
+That sense of peace with my decision was present even as I knocked on the door to the house I would be living in throughout the course of my DTS and was greeted by a staff member who would become my small group leader and walk with me through some of the hardest parts of my past.

 Choosing to do a DTS and deciding to break out of the “norm” of the typical after-high-school routine is something I will never regret.
 Taking that time to really find God, to figure out who He has created me to be, and to discover exactly what He has created me for was exactly what I needed, and it has set me up for what I believe is true success.